F.A.Q. - 6. Compile Problems - General

 Note: Fink is deliberately set up such that all official binaries are identical regardless of what machine they are built on, so things like G5 optimization won't happen with an official package.
 If you want them, you'll have to do it yourself.

-Q6.24: I get errors involving MACOSX_DEPLOYMENT_TARGET when I try to build a Python module.
+when I try to build a Python module.

 A: For errors that look like the following:

-The fix is to rebuild the offending python package, e.g. fink rebuild python24 for the case above.
+The fix is to rebuild the offending python

-For runtime errors that give the same type of error message as above, rebuild the module after rebuilding the appropriate python2* package.
+For runtime errors that give the same type of error message as above, rebuild the module after rebuilding the appropriate python2*

-Q6.25: I get unrecognized option `-dynamic'
+Q6.24: I get unrecognized option `-dynamic'

-errors from libtool.
+errors from libtool

 A: This error: